 Have you ever looked at a bowl of mixed nuts and wondered why all the large nuts are on top?
 It seems to be counterintuitive.
-What’s more, it’s totally inconvenient, if like me you prefer smaller nuts.
-My favorite nuts are hazelnuts and in any typical container of mixed nuts they are always at the bottom.
+Shouldn’t all the big, heavy pieces end up at the bottom?
+What’s more, it’s totally inconvenient, if like me you prefer other nuts.
+(My favorites are hazelnuts.
+What about you?)

 The question was killing me!

 Finally, in a moment of despair I googled “why Brazil nuts are always on top.”